 In 1956, Henry Lancaster made the initial connection between ultraviolet (UV) radiations from exposure to sunlight to an increased incidence of melanoma.
 This idea was supported by the work of Lancaster and Nelson, who demonstrated that the characteristics of the skin had an impact on melanoma development, which include:

 - Reaction to the sun

-The risk of melanoma was markedly increased in individuals with fair skin exposed to high levels of ultraviolet radiation, such as in Australian and New Zealand.
+The risk of melanoma was markedly increased in individuals with fair skin who were previously exposed to high levels of UV radiation, such as those residing in Australia and New Zealand.

-Following this classification of various stages of disease progression was introduced and several medications have been approved for use in the treatment of melanoma.
+Following the introduction of this classification of the various stages of disease progression, several medications were approved for use in the treatment of melanoma.

-At this point in time, we have a relatively good understanding of the melanoma, in that we know it is caused by ultraviolet radiation and results from malignancy of melanocytes.
-It is understood that some individuals are at higher risk of melanoma due to skin characteristics and polymorphisms in the melanocortin receptor-1 (MC1R) or CDKN2A genes.
+At this point in time, we have a relatively good understanding of melanoma, in that we know it is caused by exposure to UV radiation and results from the malignancy of melanocytes.
+It is understood that some individuals are at a higher risk of melanoma due to their specific skin characteristics, as well as polymorphisms in the melanocortin receptor-1 (MC1R) or CDKN2A genes.